“Are you so foolish? Having begun in the Spirit, are you now being made perfect by the flesh?”

 Some Christians begin the Christian life well but end poorly.
 They suffer from the flesh.
 They try to accomplish by the flesh what they began by the power of the Spirit.
 Maturity does not come by self-effort.

 People will always present non-biblical panaceas for the Christian life.
-There is a danger of latching on doctrines not rooted in the Word — “This new idea will solve all my problems.”
+Latching on doctrines not rooted in the Word is dangerous — “This new idea will solve all my problems.”
 Hundreds of Christians have gone through one panacea pipe or another, whether it is a type of spiritual life, pleasure, friends, or a love affair.
 None of these can be “the” answer to life, for no panacea of sex, career, or politics can meet all your needs.
 You will never get on your mature spiritual feet with these things.